The Drama Triangle: Part 4

 A word of caution: you'll probably want to make sure that your words don't fall into the hands of others.
 It can even feel therapeutic to rip up your piece of paper once you have reached the end of your 'drama dump'!

-Choose whether you use pen and paper or voice recording to capture your thoughts.
+You can choose whether you use pen and paper or voice recording to capture your thoughts.

-Set a timer to five minutes.
+Set a timer to three minutes.

-You might want to find someone who is willing to exchange clean listening with you on a regular basis: a trusted friend who could be your 'drama buddy'.
+You might want to find someone who is willing to exchange mindful listening with you on a regular basis: a trusted friend who could be your 'drama buddy'.
 It's a great way of attending to your 'brain health' and finding more calm in your life.

 Do let me know how you get on :-)